-Mexico's Monarch Butterfly Sanctuaries - Planeta.com
+Mexico’s Monarch Butterfly Sanctuaries

-Photo: Marlene Ehrenberg, Monarch Butterflies
+Photo: Marlene Ehrenberg, Monarch Butterflies (used with permission)

 Mexico – The country’s most visited protected area showcases a natural marvel and mark your calendar — butterfly season lasts from November to March.

 Sanctuaries in the states of Mexico and Michoacan open their tourist services to the public from November to March.
-These protected areas include l Rosario, Chincua, Cerro Pelon in Donata Guerra, Herradura and La Mesa.
+These protected areas include Rosario, Chincua, Cerro Pelon in Donata Guerra, Herradura, and La Mesa.
 The first two are in the state of Michoacán and the last three are located in the State of Mexico.
-Check ahead of time for reservations.

 Travelers’ Tips